y2jie8/clumsy0.3-with-keybinds/README.md

 Leveraging the awesome [WinDivert](http://reqrypt.org/windivert.html), clumsy stops living network packets and capture them, lag/drop/tamper/.. the packets on demand, then send them away.
 Whether you want to track down weird bugs related to broken network, or evaluate your application on poor connections, clumsy will come in handy:

+Use F5 to start and F6 to stop the program.

 * No installation.
 * No need for proxy setup or code change in your application.
 * System wide network capturing means it works on any application.